Stø

-Stø is a fishing village located on the northern tip of the island of Langøya, along the Gavlfjorden in the Vesterålen archipelago.
-It is part of the municipality of Øksnes in Nordland county, Norway.
+Stø is a fishing village in Øksnes Municipality in Nordland county, Norway.
+It is located on the northern tip of the island of Langøya, along the Gavlfjorden in the Vesterålen archipelago.
 In 2001, there were about 175 residents.
-This village was the administrative centre of the old municipality of Langenes which existed from 1919 until 1964.
+This village was the administrative centre of the old Langenes Municipality which existed from 1919 until 1964.

 Tourism

 There are two places serving food in Stø.
-Some of the specialities are whale meat, cod tongues, boknafisk, Arctic char, and soup with salmon and catfish.
+Some of the specialities at these restaurants are whale meat, cod tongues, boknafisk, Arctic char, and soup with salmon and catfish.
 Rental cabins and camping areas are available for tourists.